-I was as uncultural as possible by getting KFC as my final meal in Bangkok, and my dessert was from Dunkin’ Donuts.
+I was as uncultural as possible by getting KFC as my final meal in Bangkok (in fairness, how can you beat Cabbages & Condoms?), and my dessert was from Dunkin’ Donuts.
+I feel disgusting just thinking about it.
 As a reward, I missed the very cultural 6pm singing of the national anthem as everyone in the train station stopped and stood up to join in.
-(Ash says it was extremely surreal)
+(Ash says it was extremely surreal!)

 We got chatting to a Canadian couple, they went to 7-Eleven and picked us up some snacks, the bus still wasn’t turning up.

 Finally, at around 11pm, our bus arrived.
 Our experience was off to a good start.
 Everyone surged forward and somehow our bags ended up being put in last, which was worrying after the stories we’d heard about things being stolen and bags being rummaged through – ours were the easiest to access.

 It also meant that by the time we finally got on the bus, all the seats were taken apart from the ones at the back which didn’t recline – while the ones in front reclined OVER our seats so we had no space.

 As it turns out, we had the back row to ourselves so we could lay down with our valuables well covered by the seats in front.
 Take that, seat recliners!
 You all thought you were so clever nabbing those seats!
 And amazingly, I slept for most of the journey, which is more than most people on the bus could say.